-"I recently completed my PhD in Public Health, which focused on how health and wellbeing can be centred in climate change adaptation planning and decision-making in South Dunedin.
+Dr Sarah Harrison PhD in Public Health Environmental Social Scientist, NIWA "I completed my PhD in Public Health, which focused on how health and wellbeing can be centred in climate change adaptation planning and decision-making in South Dunedin.
 This project allowed me to develop my skills in community engagement and qualitative modelling methods, which I used to support group learning amongst stakeholders in a real-world setting.
-I am able to apply these skills in my new role as an environmental social scientist, drawing strongly on public health principles.
+I am able to apply these skills in my role as an environmental social scientist, drawing strongly on public health principles.
 The support provided by my supervisors was outstanding and helped me in setting goals for my post-study career.
 Completing my PhD in Public Health has set me up for an exciting future with versatile and in-demand skills."
-Dr Sarah Harrison PHD IN PUBLIC HEALTH ENVIRONMENTAL SOCIAL SCIENTIST, NIWA Want a career change?
-Past students have come from degrees in pharmacy, nutrition, medicine, economics, psychology, physical education, sociology and law.
-Flexible course options.
-Study full-time or part-time.
-10 reasons to study Public Health at Otago Gain an internationally-recognised qualification from one of New Zealand's leading postgraduate research universities.
-Build on an undergraduate degree or work experience in any discipline, not just public health.
-Study full-time or part-time - whatever suits.
-Papers are taught in half semester terms, giving you flexibility to arrange study around other commitments.
-A broad range of paper topics enables you to tailor your programme to reflect your interests.
-Choose your campus - Christchurch, Dunedin or Wellington - where you will be provided with a supportive learning environment.
-Step it up!
-Our qualification staircase gives the option to start with the Postgraduate Certificate in Public Health (PGCertPH), later adding papers to earn a diploma or master's qualification.
-Our qualifications provide personal and professional growth to increase your employment potential.
-Be a part of a global community.
-Network with, and learn from, people with skills and knowledge in areas that can open up new opportunities.
-Learn from the best.
-Researchinformed teaching from our expert lecturers represents a wide range of disciplines.
-Public health is exciting and challenging, and deals with complex impacts on population health.
 Qualifications in Public Health Tohu Hauora Tūmatanui Each qualification has a number of papers, some of which are compulsory (core).
 You choose the remainder from among the 19 available at postgraduate level across each of our campuses.
 All Public Health papers have a value of 15 points.
 Each qualification leads onto the next, so you can continue your journey in the study of Public Health.
-POSTGRADUATE CERTIFICATE IN PUBLIC HEALTH (PGCertPH) 60 points Half-year full-time or equivalent part-time.
+Postgraduate Certificate in Public Health (PGCertPH) 60 points Half-year full-time or equivalent part-time.
 Four Public Health papers selected from the schedule of endorsed options.
 Must be completed with an endorsement.
-Options, and compulsory papers, for each are: Environmental Health PUBH 733 and PUBH 734 Health Economics PUBH 735 and PUBH 736 Health Promotion PUBH 713 and PUBH 743 Health Systems and Services PUBH 714 and PUBH 742 Māori Health PUBH 712 and PUBH 741 Public Policy and Health PUBH 713, PUBH 714 and PUBH 744 Research Methods PUBH 711, PUBH 723, PUBH 724 and PUBH 725 POSTGRADUATE DIPLOMA IN PUBLIC HEALTH (DPH) 120 points One year full-time or equivalent part-time.
+Options, and compulsory papers, for each are: Environmental Health PUBH 733 and PUBH 734 Health Economics PUBH 735 and PUBH 736 Health Promotion PUBH 713 and PUBH 743 Health Systems and Services PUBH 714 and PUBH 742 Māori Health PUBH 712 and PUBH 741 Public Policy and Health PUBH 713, PUBH 714 and PUBH 744 Research Methods PUBH 711, PUBH 723, PUBH 724 and PUBH 725 Postgraduate Diploma in Public Health (DPH) 120 points One year full-time or equivalent part-time.
+Four core Public Health papers: PUBH 711, PUBH 712, PUBH 713 and PUBH 714 Plus four additional Public Health papers.

-Four core Public Health papers (PUBH 711, PUBH 712, PUBH 713, PUBH 714) plus four additional Public Health papers.
-The Diploma in Public Health can be completed with one of the following optional endorsements: Epidemiology Core papers plus three of PUBH 721, PUBH 725, PUBH 726 and PUBH 732 Health Promotion\ Core papers plus PUBH 743 and PUBH 744 Social Research Methods Core papers plus PUBH 723, PUBH 724 plus one of PUBH 725, PUBH 736 and PUBH 743 MASTER OF PUBLIC HEALTH (MPH) \\\\\\240 points One year full-time or equivalent part-time (following completion of the DPH).
-Option one: Thesis (120 points).
+Can be completed with one of the following optional endorsements: Epidemiology Core papers plus three of PUBH 721, PUBH 725, PUBH 726 and PUBH 732 Health Promotion Core papers plus PUBH 743 and PUBH 744 Social Research Methods Core papers plus PUBH 723, PUBH 724 plus one of PUBH 725, PUBH 736 and PUBH 743 Master of Public Health (MPH) 240 points Two years full-time or equivalent part-time.
+Option one: